timescale/docs/api/add_data_node.md

 and therefore needs a way to authenticate with it.
 TimescaleDB currently supports several different such authentication methods for flexibility (including trust, user mappings, password, and certificate methods).
-Please refer to [Setting up Multi-Node TimescaleDB][multinode] for more information about node-to-node authentication.
+Refer to [Setting up Multi-Node TimescaleDB][multinode] for more information about node-to-node authentication.

 Unless `bootstrap` is false, the function attempts to bootstrap the data node by: